-Policy THP 6 - Supporting the rural economy
+Policy THP 5 - Supporting the rural economy

-- 6.6.
+- 6.5.
 As described in Chapter 2 of this plan the parish has a strong rural economy.
 This includes farming and land-based rural businesses such as the KWS seed development company and Savoursmiths factory, both of which are located at Russell Smith Farms.
 Rural businesses are valued, particularly where they provide local employment opportunities.
-Over the years, however, activities on land between Thriplow village and the Heathfield community has continued to grow, leading to growth in traffic movements along rural roads and at certain times of year, noise and light pollution. - 6.6.1.
+Over the years, however, activities on land between Thriplow village and the Heathfield community has continued to grow, leading to growth in traffic movements along rural roads and at certain times of year, noise and light pollution. - 6.5.1.
 The Thriplow and Heathfield Landscape Character Assessment (2020) notes in paragraph 32, how "Thriplow village is surrounded by very gently rolling arable land arranged in large, straight sided fields.
 This is a result of the open field system operated in the medieval era, late inclosure and significant modification from mid 20th century.
 But whilst openness is the prevailing feel, the arable landscape is interrupted by limited tree cover, arranged in narrow, linear shelter belts.
 Despite their relative scarcity, where present, trees have a strong impact on the visual experience".
 The work identifies the openness of the landscape to be a key sensitivity in the parish.
-With respect to south of Thriplow, the LCA notes "the moderate-scale structures at KWS agricultural seed research centre, enclosed by tree belts, interrupts the prevailing openness".
+With respect to south of Thriplow, the LCA notes "themoderate-scale structures at KWS agricultural seed research centre, enclosed by tree belts, interrupts the prevailing openness".

-- 6.6.2.
-The intent of this policy is to recognise the importance of the rural economy in the parish whilst also requiring development proposals are always sympathetic to the parish's rural roots and landscape setting and do not adversely impact residential amenity of parishioners. - 6.6.3.
+- 6.5.2.
+The intent of this policy is to recognise the importance of the rural economy in the parish whilst also requiring development proposals are always sympathetic to the parish's rural roots and landscape setting and do not adversely impact residential amenity of parishioners. - 6.5.3.
 Sub-paragraph e) has been added to the policy in response to the HRA undertaking for this plan.
-In addition to the requirements set out here, proposals must also comply with other policies in the development plan, including Policy THP 8: Promoting nature recovery by protecting existing sites and features, increasing biodiversity and delivering biodiversity net gain.
+In addition to the requirements set out here, proposals must also comply with other policies in the development plan, including Policy THP 7: Promoting nature recovery by protecting existing sites and features, increasing biodiversity and delivering biodiversity net gain.

-Policy THP 6 - Supporting the rural economy
+Policy THP 5 - Supporting the rural economy

-- 1) Development proposals which support existing agricultural and other land-based rural businesses in the parish will be permitted subject to the proposal: - a) Being of a scale appropriate to its rural location - b) Not damaging the residential environment or have an unacceptable impact on the roads in the parish - c) Not adversely impacting rural character and tranquility in the parish through inappropriate urbanisation, noise or light pollution; and - d) Maintaining or enhancing the local character and prevailing openness of the landscape, as described in the Thriplow and Heathfield Landscape Character Assessment. - e) Avoiding significant impact on hedgerows or any severance of bat flight lines to protect foraging and commuting habitat for Barbastelle bats which could belong to the population protected by Eversden & Wimpole Woods SAC.
+- 1) Development proposals which would support and/or sustain existing agricultural and other land-based rural businesses in the parish will be supported where they: - a) are of a scale appropriate to the rural location of the existing business; - b) would safeguard the residential amenity of any residential properties in the immediate locality and can be accommodated within the local highway network; - c) would safeguard the rural character and tranquility of the parish; - d) would maintain and, where practicable, enhance the local character and prevailing openness of the landscape, as described in the Thriplow and Heathfield Landscape Character Assessment; and - e) avoid an unacceptable impact on hedgerows or any severance of bat flight lines to protect foraging and commuting habitat for Barbastelle bats which could belong to the population protected by Eversden & Wimpole Woods SAC.